All Products

 Usage notes

-• If the parameter value is of the array<T> type, the array stored in the column is transposed into multiple rows.
+• If the parameter value is of the ARRAY<T> type, each element in the array is returned as a separate row.
+The output column is named col.

-• If the parameter value is of the map<K, V> type, each key-value pair of the map stored in the column is transposed into one row with two columns.
-One column is used to store keys, and the other column is used to store values.
+• If the parameter value is of the MAP<K, V> type, each key-value pair in the map is returned as a separate row with two columns: key and value.

 Limits

-• A SELECT statement can contain only one EXPLODE function, and no other columns of a table are allowed.
+• A SELECT statement can contain only one EXPLODE function, and no other columns of a table are allowed in the same SELECT list.

 • This function cannot be used with the GROUP BY, CLUSTER BY, DISTRIBUTE BY, or SORT BY clause.